 - Place the dough on a lightly floured surface.
 Make sure to have some flour ready to sprinkle on your hands.

 - Roll them out into a circle.
-They should be about 0.1 inch thick.
+They should be about 0.1 inches thick.
 Place the dough circle on parchment paper.
 Take a pie tin and use it as a pattern and cut the edges off to make a circle.

 - Spread the first layer with butter and then sprinkle with the cinnamon and sugar mixture on top.
 Place another layer of dough on top and repeat the steps until the last dough is placed on top.
 Leave the top plain.

 - Using a small glass, mark the center of the cake.
 Divide the cake into quarters and start cutting from the marked circle, remember to leave the center intact.
 Then, divide every quarter into four equal parts.
-At the end you should have 16 equal parts.
+In the end you should have 16 equal parts.

 - Twist the ends of each arm underneath to create a round shape.

-- Brush surface of the bread with the whipped egg whites.
+- Brush the surface of the bread with the whipped egg whites.
 Bake for 20 to 25 minutes or until golden brown.

 - Glaze: Combine the ingredients in a small bowl and then spread on top of the bread!